Parent article: Best Beginner Guitar Lessons

 Membership includes community support, live Q&A sessions and all of the site's content.

-It's probably a better option for a child that you're already certain is interested and invested in the guitar, since you're paying on a time scale and not a one-time fee.
+It's probably a better option for a child that you're already certain is interested and invested in the guitar, since you're paying on a month-to-month plan and not a one-time fee.
 You'll want to be sure that your kid will stick with the guitar and actually make use of Nate's resources.

 While it's disappointing to be forced into a membership situation, the quality of content that Nate covers is undeniably broad and worth the investment, if you have a child that's certain to take advantage of it.
 Keep in mind, Nate gives you a 90-day money back guarantee, where you can recoup 100% of your investment if you find that your child isn't sticking with the guitar or simply not using the content.
 90 days is one of the longest money-back time periods I've seen among guitar lesson membership sites.